microsoft/BotFramework-WebChat/docs/HOOKS.md

 For `renderActivityStatus` and `renderAvatar`, it could be one of the followings:

 -  `false`: Do not render activity status or avatar.
--  `() => React.Element`: render activity status or avatar by calling this function.
+-  `() => React.Element`: Render activity status or avatar by calling this function.

-If `showCallout` is truthy, the activity should render the bubble nub.
+If `showCallout` is truthy, the activity should render the bubble nub anda avatar.
 The activity should call [`useStyleOptions`](#usestyleoptions) to get the styling for the bubble nub, including but not limited to: fill and outline color, offset from top/bottom, size.

+If `showCallout` is falsy but `renderAvatar` is truthy, the activity should not render the avatar, but leave a space for the avatar to keep align with other activities.

 ## `useCreateActivityStatusRenderer`